CCMS is located near Finneytown in Cincinnati, Ohio at 645 W. North Bend Rd., with easy access to I-275 and I-75. (Click here for maps/directions.)

 The embalming lab is designed for the application of classroom curriculum in the embalming sciences, with two primary embalming stations where students engage in the practical application of Clinical Mortuary Practice I, II, and III curriculum.
 Students work in small assigned groups with licensed clinical instructors.
 Groups are structured specifically to provide the best range of student experience levels, ranging from those with no clinical experience to those who may have excessive experience assisting licensed professionals during the embalming process.

-Clinical Anatomy & Dissection Lab
+Gross Anatomy & Dissection Lab

 The anatomy and dissection lab is designed for the application of gross anatomy curriculum during semester IV (B.M.S.) curriculum.
 Students participate in hand-on learning with the use of cadavers, learning the different systems of the human body.